mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 ...
 ```

 Although last two solutions work, they look a bit more imperative with the extra constant assignment.
-We can also approach differently:
+Third approach could be:

 ### Updated Props

 ```typescript
 ...